ustcmike/AdaEQ_NeurIPS21/README.md

 # Update

 We notice the REDQ algorithm has been updated lately in the author's repo (link: https://github.com/watchernyu/REDQ).
-Thanks to the effort by the author and we are also working hard on releasing the compatible version as soon as possible.
+Thanks for the effort by the author and we are also working hard on releasing the compatible version as soon as possible.

 ## Code structure explained
 The code structure is identical with REDQ algorithm.